This post may contain affiliate links. Please read my disclosure for more info.

 What if you use more coffee grounds?

-Demitasse Turkish cup is made with a teaspoon of pulverized coffee beans.
-That amount of coffee gives the drink its typical 50 mg of caffeine.
+A Demitasse Turkish cup uses just a teaspoon of finely ground coffee beans, packing a punch with its 50 mg of caffeine.

 How strong does Turkish coffee taste?